StephaneMangin/VideoGen-xDsml/README.md

 Once you have executed them, you should able to run the application by right-clicking on "src/main/java/org/istic/idm/xtext/webservice/application.java" and chose to run it as a "java application" on an Eclipse environment.

+## Recurrent and blocking error

+A recurrent error appears regularly.
+This error really blocked developement.
+The stacktrace can be found [here](stracktrace.txt).

+No solution were found, flushing .m2 maven repository, reinstalling eclipse and xtext...
+This error appears to be non-deterministic, which is weird towards project's configuration stability any time it appended.
+Any help would be great to finish this work, especialy towards feature model addition.

 ##Sources

 ### Serve static files on a spring controller